 Pattern Volume sets the patterns overall audio level.
+At a parameter setting of 100, you have unity gain.
+Below that, the signal is attenuated.
+Above that, the signal is amplified.
 This parameter can be used to balance the volume between different patterns and is saved together with the kit.
 Use LEVEL/DATA to adjust the settings.